November 2-3 (Saturday - Sunday) / Ecology Intensive November 4 (Monday)

 - Breakfast and lunch are provided

-For those travelling from outside the area and anyone interested in spending a little extra time on site, add optional overnight accommodations before or after the workshop for just $30/night more.
-(You're on your own for dinner those nights, and town is just a short drive away.
-We will provide coffee/tea and goodies from Bovine Bakery in the morning.
-If opting for overnight accommodation, check out by 10am on Monday after the workshop.)
+Overnight accommodation is included Saturday (and Sunday for those attending the March 11 Ecology Intensive).
+For those travelling from outside the area and anyone interested in spending a little extra time on site, add optional overnight accommodation on Friday before the workshop for just $30.
+(You're on your own for dinner that night, and town is just a short drive away.)

 Learning on the Land